balajialg/Datahub-Test-Repo/onboarding.md

 **What are the varied resources that I can review to onboard myself?**

 If you are new to Datahub and are interested to learn more about the configuration used by various Berkeley hubs, you can refer to this [resource](https://docs.datahub.berkeley.edu/en/latest/).
-If you want to set up a hub infrastructure at your end and are interested to learn more about the technical details then use this [resource](https://zero-to-jupyterhub.readthedocs.io/en/latest/)
+If you want to set up a hub infrastructure at your end and are interested to learn more about the technical details then use this [resource](https://zero-to-jupyterhub.readthedocs.io/en/latest/).

 **What languages are supported by the hub?**

 Datahub primarily supports three languages - **Python, R and, Julia**.
 However, We can also support other languages on a case-to-case basis.
-If you have a unique requirement for the hub, Please share your exact requirement over an email to ds-infrastructure@lists.berkeley.edu to raise a Github [issue](https://github.com/berkeley-dsep-infra/datahub/issues/new/choose).
+If you have a unique requirement for using a different programming language as part of the hub, Please share your requirement over an email to ds-infrastructure@lists.berkeley.edu or raise a Github [issue](https://github.com/berkeley-dsep-infra/datahub/issues/new/choose).

 **How many hubs across the campus exist?
 Which courses use them extensively?**

 Currently, We have 15+ hubs that cater to the diverse needs of the campus audience.
 This includes the main Datahub, which supports multiple courses/departments.
 In addition, We have separate hubs for Data 8, Data 100, Biology etc. serving the needs of the teaching team and enrolled students.
-You can learn more about the varied hubs deployed through this [link](https://docs.datahub.berkeley.edu/en/latest/users/hubs.html)
+You can learn more about the varied hubs deployed through this [link](https://docs.datahub.berkeley.edu/en/latest/users/hubs.html).

 **What is the default Memory/CPU requirement for every hub?**